SpotIM/spotim-integration-docs/api/js-events/README.md

 });
 ```

-**Please note:** any events occurred before the listener registration will be lost.
+**Please note:** It is advised that the <script> element is kept within the header.
+Any events that occurr before the listener registration will be lost.
+Make sure events are registered as early as possible, and before Spot.IM loads.
-Make sure you register for the events as early as possible, before Spot.IM loads on your page.
+    Multiple events can be used within a single script tag.

-## Events Reference
+## Conversation Events References
 ##### `spot-im-api-ready`
 Notifies that the public API, such as SSO, is ready.